 Be Wary of OTT

 OTT stands for over the top and a lot of trendy sneakers right now are going that route.
 A retro sneaker but with chiffon ribbons as laces.
 A cool sneaker… with velcro closures and platform soles.
-Sequins, mixed patterns, holographic fabric, studs, lights, bows, ruffles, wedge heels stacked soles… A shoe that is OTT is more likely to look dated by the end of the season.
-Also, an OTT shoe not styled by an OTT person who has an OTT wardrobe can look cheap and clueless far quicker than a shoe that is more subdued.
+Sequins, mixed patterns, holographic fabric, studs, lights, bows, ruffles, wedge heels stacked soles… An OTT shoe is more likely to look dated by the end of the season.
+Also, an OTT shoe not styled by an OTT person with an OTT wardrobe can look cheap and clueless far quicker than a more subdued shoe.

 Don't Buy Dupes

-High fashion brands like Gucci and Alexander McQueen have gotten on the trendy sneaker train and carry stylish sneakers for sky-high prices.
+High fashion brands like Gucci, Loewe, and Balenciaga have gotten on the trendy sneaker train and carry stylish sneakers for sky-high prices.
 As with all designer accessories, lower-end brands and Made in China fast fashion companies come on the scene offering “dupes” of these designer pieces for a much cheaper price.

-I also recommend becoming familiar with the designer styles by perusing them on the website of a department store like Bergdorf Goodman so you get a feel of the trends and the specific designers' trademark styles.
-Whether they are truly counterfeit and pretend to be designer sneakers or they're made by a department store brand with so much of the designer elements you can't tell they're not the real deal until you're up close, it's not stylish to wear such a shoe.
+I also recommend becoming familiar with designer styles by perusing them on the website of a department store like Bergdorf Goodman so you get a feel for the trends and the specific designers' trademark styles.
+Whether they are truly counterfeit and pretend to be designer sneakers or a department store brand makes them with so many of the designer elements you can't tell they're not the real deal until you're up close, it's not stylish to wear such a shoe.

 Great primer post!